USV-AUV Collaboration Framework for Underwater Tasks under Extreme Sea Conditions: Methodology

 \subsection{Reinforcement Learning Enabled Multi-AUV Collaboration}

 Our framework leverages RL to train multi-AUV for collaborative operations.
 Rather than solely relying on standard MDP based RL algorithms, we introduce modifications to design of the state space and reward functions in standard MDP.
-Specifically, we incorporate the ocean current velocity perceived by AUV $k$ into its state space, represented as
+Specifically, we incorporate the ocean current velocity perceived by AUV $k$ into its state space, represented as Furthermore, we integrate original reward functions with the distance differential between each AUV and the USV, which can be denoted as where $l_{\max }^{k \leftrightarrow U}$ and $l^{k \leftrightarrow U}$ stand for the maximum distance, and indicates the current distance between AUV $k$ and USV.
+Through extensive epochs of RL training, the collaborative behavior and decision-making capabilities of multi-AUV, enhanced with environment-awareness, will progressively converge to an expert level.